 About Community Integrated Care

 Community Integrated Care is one of Britain’s biggest and most successful social care charities.
-We support thousands of people across England and Scotland who have care and support needs, such as learning disabilities, mental health concerns, autism, dementia and acquired brain injuries, to lead The Best Life Possible.
+We support thousands of people across England and Scotland who have care and support needs, such as learning disabilities, mental health concerns, autism, dementia and complex care needs, to lead The Best Life Possible.
 We are proud to have been recognised for our impact and innovation as the Charity Times ‘Charity of the Year’, and at sector honours such as the Skills for Care Accolades, National Care Awards and Great British Care Awards.

 We believe that social care is the backbone of society.
 It is underfunded, under-appreciated and needs progressive reform to ensure fair pay for colleagues and fair care for all.
 That’s why our national strategy, ‘We Dare’, makes an absolute commitment to championing the sector – our colleagues, communities and the people we support.
 We are determined to fight for this cause with partners across the sector and society to ensure that it can be fair to care.